sebsauvage/Shaarli/README.md

 Note:
 * You can retrieve the deleted buttons or get the old order back by simply restoring the original `tpl/page.header.html` file.
+You can found it in `tpl/page.header.html.bak`.